maxwellja/JOBREQUIREMENTS/README.md

-# JOBREQUIREMENTS
+# AZURE OR SNOWFLAKE?
-What skills are most important for available data analyst roles?
-Is Tableau in more job descriptions than PowerBI?
-Should I become certified in Snowflake or Azure?
+Which popular cloud host is cited more often in 'Data Analyst' job descriptions on Indeed?
+Is it Snowflake or Azure?
+Which program should I invest my time in learning to have the highest value as a potential hire?
 I will scrape the job descriptions of current openings to find out.